$25 million of CARES funding to go towards testing

 They will expire at the end of the year, but it’s to help with the testing process.

-“We are hoping we won’t have to hire anyone more,” said Sedgwick County Deputy Manager Tom Stolz.
+“We are hoping we won’t have to hire anyone more,” said Sedgwick County Manager Tom Stolz.

 Stolz said he hopes to build up the technology and work with local labs to speed up the process.